NathanAnto/db_comparison/README.md

     The results will be in `results.csv`.

 ## Graphs
-In the `results.ipynb` file, you can see
+In the `results.ipynb` file, you can see the different graphs based on the `results.csv`

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.